cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 - Most UIs are customizeable by installing user-made custom themes.
 - Games from the DS, DSi, and GBA can be launched.
 - Games from older consoles prior to the GBA can be launched by installing an add-on.
-- Unlaunch is not required to use this.
-- The background in the Unlaunch menu can be changed, and when installing Unlaunch, the DSi Menu music will be re-enabled by default if you start `Launcher` from the menu.
 - Can be installed alongside hiyaCFW.

 ### Cons